johann-solo/oliveandmango.github.io/site/content/blog/2018-01-16-pomegranate-cake.md

 <br>
 <br>

 The combination of the pomegranate molasses and orange water blossom give this cake a bright and fragrant flavour.
 The cake itself is a little on the heavier side.
 The reason for that is that it’s a soaked cake.
-After it bakes and cools you poke holes into it and pour the molasses into it with giving it a syrupy moist texture and making it a little heavier like any other syrupy cake.
+After it bakes and cools you poke holes into it and pour the molasses into it giving it a syrupy moist texture and making it a little heavier like any other syrupy cake.
 I love these kind of cakes.
 Greeks make a couple of cakes this way and I adore them.
 We soak ours in honey or a sugar water syrup.
 Lovely notes of citrus run through the syrup and make the cake so irresistibly delicious!
 So you can imagine that I had to give this recipe a try.
 <br>
 <br>
 ![Pomegranate Cake](/images/uploads/2018_01_16_pomegranate_cake_5.jpg)